VIEW SELECTED LIBRARY MEDIA

 Delirium occurs frequently in critically ill patients and has been associated with both short-term and long-term consequences.
 Efforts to decrease delirium prevalence have been directed at identifying and modifying its risk factors.
 One potentially modifiable risk factor is sleep deprivation.
 Critically ill patients are known to experience poor sleep quality with severe sleep fragmentation and disruption of sleep architecture.
 Poor sleep while in the intensive care unit is one of the most common complaints of patients who survive critical illness.
 The relationship between delirium and sleep deprivation remains controversial.
 However, studies have demonstrated many similarities between the clinical and physiologic profiles of patients with delirium and sleep deprivation.
+This article

 To view the attached Video media file, Click Icon: